 Screening mammograms are recommended on an annual basis to detect breast cancer in women who have no apparent symptoms.
 Diagnostic mammograms are used when there is a breast problem, such as a lump, or after an abnormality is found on a screening mammogram.

-If you currently have a breast health issue, you may need a diagnostic mammogram.
-To discuss these concerns and/or schedule your exam, call the Breast Center location where you’d like to go for your mammogram.
+If you are experiencing breast health issues, you cannot schedule a screening mammogram online.
+To discuss these concerns and/or schedule your diagnostic mammogram, call the Breast Center location where you’d like to go for your exam.